Harry Styles New Single: Will One Direction’s Rock Star Stun Directioners On April 7? [Opinion]

 — Faby Huerta (@soyfabyhuerta) March 27, 2017

-The trailer for Harry Styles’ new single has inspired tweets from around the world in every imaginable language, all talking about the April 7 release of One Direction’s rock star single.
+Harry Styles new single trailer has inspired tweets from around the world in every imaginable language, all talking about the April 7 release of One Direction’s rock star single.
 The Directioners are ready or at least trying to be.

 But are Harry Styles and One Direction’s devoted fans ready?
 Are Directioners prepared?
 Is Johnny McDaid right?
 Will Directioners lose their socks?
 That is what McDaid told NME.